happyfoxinc/helpstack-android/README.md

 - [Zendesk](https://www.zendesk.com/)
 - [Desk.com](http://www.desk.com/)

-If you don't have a helpdesk solution, you can still configure HelpStack for users to raise requests via email.
+- Email - If you don't have a helpdesk solution, you can still configure HelpStack for users to raise requests via email.

+You can choose any 1 of the 4 options mentioned above, to get started with HelpStack.

 Check out [helpstack.io](http://www.helpstack.io) for more information.